Yespo-CDP/yespo-shopify/README.md

 #### Yespo API methods:

-- [POST /orders](https://docs.esputnik.com/reference/ordersbulkinsert-1) – the method is used for transferring orders.
+- [POST /orders](https://docs.esputnik.com/reference/ordersbulkinsert-1) – the method is used for create or update orders.

-### Web Tracker
+### Web Tracking
-Purpose: Allow you to track events within your site.
+**Purpose:** Allows you to track events within your site.

 Implementation:
 - Stores the enable flag in the web-tracking-enabled metafield